 4. Learn to separate what FEELS good right now from what IS right long term

-I know, that’s like telling a dog to leave that bone alone.
-But as I say elsewhere in my articles and also in my Dating Your Ex eBook, if things between you and your ex feel like you are back in a relationship when there are no obvious signs that you will get back together very soon, it’s not good for your chances long term.
+I know, this is like telling a dog to leave that bone alone.
+But as I say elsewhere in my articles and also in my Dating Your Ex eBook, if things between you and your ex feel like you are back in a relationship when you are obviously not back together, it’s not good for your chances long term.

 In other words, even if it feels so good to be sending each other texts throughout the day and/or spending hours and hours together, think long term.
 If there is no room for things to grow or improve, those contacts will soon come to an abrupt STOP — and there will be nothing you can do.